STOCKS NEWS EUROPE-UK small caps close 0.2 pct higher

-The FTSE Small Cap index closes 0.2 percent higher, while the FTSE 100 index adds 0.4 percent, and the FTSE 250 index gains 0.5 percent.
+The FTSE Small Cap index closes 0.2 percent higher, while the FTSE 100 index falls 0.1 percent, and the FTSE 250 index adds 0.2 percent.

-Gold Oil jumps almost 29 percent after the AIM-listed oil and gas exploration and production company, with a primary focus on opportunities in Latin America, issues a positive operations update on the Azar Block in Colombia.
+Fusion IP firms 7.6 percent as one of the the university intellectual property commercialisation firm's portfolio companies, Simcyp, agrees to sell itself for $32 million pounds to U.S.-based drug discovery software firm, Certara.

-Tower Resources slumps nearly 24 percent as the oil and gas explorer says it has plugged and abandoned its Mvule-1 exploration well in Uganda licence Ea5 after no significant hydrocarbon shows were encountered over the zone of interest.
+In reaction, Seymour Pierce upgrades its rating for Fusion IP to "buy" from "add", with an 80 pence price target, pointing out that the sale of Simcyp is the first significant exit for Fusion, delivering in the process a 200-fold return on its investment in the business.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net